DanielVenturini/kubernetes-learning/14-ingress.md

 > Ingress Controllers are also known as Controllers, Ingress Proxy, Service Proxy, Reverse Proxy, etc.

 There are a bunch of [Ingress Controllers available for Kubernetes](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
-The most
+The most common one is the **[Nginx Ingress Controller](https://www.nginx.com/products/nginx-ingress-controller/)**.

+### Working

+Once the `fan-out-ingress` is deployed and the nginx ingress controller is working, we can do requests and the ingress will redirect the traffic for specific services.

+If we access `ventu.com.br/`, the ingress forwards the traffic to service `to-fill` on port 80.
+If the `nginx` container is running on port 80, it receives a request on path `/`.

+If we access `ventu.com.br/banco`, the ingress forwards the traffic to service `to-fill` on port 8080.
+If the to-fill container is running on port 8080, it receives a request on path `/banco`.

+---

+You should now be able to:

+- Explain what Ingress and Ingress Controllers are.
+- Understand when to use Ingress.
+- Access an application from the external world using Ingress.